uvarc/rc-website/content/userinfo/ivy.md

   <p>You will sign in to all Ivy resources using your UVA computing ID and Eservices password.
 Because of Ivy's high security requirements, <b>your Eservices password must be changed every 60 days.</b></p>
   <p>Need help resetting your Eservices password?</p>
   <p><a href="https://virginia.service-now.com/its?id=itsweb_kb_article&sys_id=2f47ff87dbf6c744f032f1f51d961967" target="_new"><button class="btn btn-sm btn-warning">Reset Your Password</button></a></p>
   <p>If you are working from a secure Health Systems workstation you are ready to connect.
-You need an Identity Token and JointVPN connection as described in the following if you are outside of the secure HS network.</p>
+If you are working from elsewhere on or off Grounds you will need Duo MFA and a High Security VPN connection.</p>
   </div>

 ## <span class="badge badge-default">2</span> Duo MFA